chriskomus/solar-battery-bt-monitor/README.md

     cd ~/solar-battery-bt-monitor
     python3 solar-battery-bt-monitor.py
     ```
 8. The script will attempt to connect to your BT-1.
 Often times, the bluetooth libraries will immediately disconnect.
 This script is set up by default to reconnect if that happens.
-Usually after 3-4 reconnect attempts, the application will connect and you'll see the values output on the console.
+Usually after a handful of reconnect attempts, the application will connect and you'll see the values output on the console.

 9. The script by default logs the data read from the controller to prometheus.
 If prometheus is running on your pi, you should be able to go to the URL http://192.168.0.XXX:5000 or http://solar-monitor.local:5000 and see some output that looks something like the following (you'll likely see a bunch of additional parameters).
     ```